 If you are eligible for the grant, you might want to know how to apply for it.

 How To Apply For A Grant?

-- If you are searching for federal grants, then visit the Grants website to look for the grant, which suits your needs.
+- Visit the Grants website to look for a grant that suits your needs.

 - Download the application package and register with the website.